Characters: Doctor Who Classic Series Doctors

 - Badass in Distress: See Distressed Dude.

-- Blue Blood: The most 'aristo' of the Doctors, and none too patient with the proles, i.e. humans.
+- Blue Blood: The most 'aristocratic' of the Doctors, and none too patient with the lower classes, i.e. the humans.

 - Bound and Gagged: "Day of the Daleks".